Doris Matsui: Energy and the environment

-Matsui is a member of the House Committee on Energy and Commerce and co-chairs the Sustainable Energy and Environment Coalition (SEEC).

 Matsui supports American energy independence and desires that the U.S. run on at least 25% renewable energy by 2025.
 Matsui opposes the expansion of oil production, offshore drilling, and subsidies for oil and gas exploration.
 She voted to provide tax subsidies for investment in renewable, alternative sources of energy.

-Matsui supports initiatives aimed at promoting sustainable infrastructure, providing tax incentives for clean energy, and reducing harmful emissions.
-She has spoken out in support of the robust tax incentives and credits through the Inflation Reduction Act..
-Matsui was a supporter of the Clean Water Act and seeks cleaner beaches, lakes, and other bodies of water.
-She voted to allow the EPA to regulate greenhouse gasses and promote strict limits to pollution levels for industries.
-Matsui supports strong emission standards for light and heavy duty vehicles, supports the California Clean Air Act waiver, and has urged the EPA to set stringent emission standards.
+Foreign policy

+Matsui supports United States military and economic aid to Ukraine.
+Matsui has supported Israel’s right to exist and defend itself, but she has been critical of Benjamin Netanyahu and his government.
+Matsui supports a 2-state solution.
+While Matsui has supported military aid to Israel for most of her career, in July 2026 she voted for Thomas Massie’s amendment to cut US aid to Israel.
+Matsui does not recognize the Gaza Genocide.
+Matsui is critical of the Iran War.

 LGBTQ+ rights

-Matsui is a vocal advocate for gay rights and was given a rating of 100% by the HRC.
+Matsui was given a rating of 100% by the HRC in 2006.
 She opposes discrimination in the workplace and in schools based on sexual orientation.
 She supported the repeal of don't ask, don't tell and sought the reinstatement of gay soldiers who had been discharged from the military.